 New Hampshire's Winter Weather

 Winter weather is one of the top reasons that people hesitate to join the Free State Project and move to New Hampshire.
-Some people are curious about the FSP mistakenly think that the weather in New Hampshire is always cold.
+Some people who are curious about the Free State Project mistakenly think that the weather in New Hampshire is always cold.
 So it can be surprising to learn how the Granite State’s weather actually stacks up against other states.

 When we took the average annual temperature of the ten most populous cities in each state and weighed them against each other, we found that the average annual temperature in New Hampshire is WARMER THAN—or within FIVE degrees of—a whopping 24 states!
 Yup, almost half!
 Even Pennsylvania!

 Many Free Staters have moved from warmer climates.
 They made adjustments, adapted, and are now happily enjoying a freer, better life as a part of the growing liberty community of the “Live Free or Die” state!

 Yes, NH winters can be cold, and it does snow.
 There’s no sense dreading it, though!
 Why not make the most of it?
 This article—The Norwegian Secret to Enjoying a Long Winter—spells it out beautifully:

 One of the things we do a lot of in the States is we bond by complaining about the winter.
 It’s hard to have a positive wintertime mindset when we make small talk by being negative about the winter.